 How to use SEO keywords

-As you look further into the world of SEO, you’ll probably come across criticism of the practice.
+As you look further into the world of SEO, you’ll probably come across criticism of SEO keywords.
 And as part of that, you’ll likely discover the term ‘keyword stuffing’.
 This issue is a perfect example of why you’ll need to learn how to use SEO keywords correctly.

 It didn’t take long for search engines to discover the flaw in this approach.
-And they’ve since adjusted their algorithms so that they no longer reward high keyword densities.
-In fact, if you use a keyword too many times within an given piece of content, search engines are likely to prioritise competing content and your search rankings will deteriorate.
+And they’ve since adjusted their algorithms, so they no longer reward high keyword densities.
+In fact, if you use a keyword too many times within a given piece of content, search engines are likely to prioritise competing content and your search rankings will deteriorate.

 Despite this, the negative impact of keyword stuffing on readability has left a persistent stain on the practice of SEO.
 (The prevalence of dodgy SEO companies also taints the industry, but that’s a topic for another article.)